yuvraj-05828/lab-react-router-boilerplate/README.md

 3. If we click on the name of the site (Kalvium) --> we are directed to the Home page.

 You have to achieve the same, using router's.

-**NOTE:** Keep in mind the structure of your application as well.
-Try to create different components for each page.
-For eg: you can create a component as `About.js` --> where you write the logic for the about page, and similarly for other pages. --> this will help you to organize your application structure.

 Happy Coding ❤️!